-In 2015/16 it is proposed to update the Minimum Revenue Provision Policy Statement for 2015/16 and amend the policy for 2014/15 as follows:
+To amend the Minimum Revenue Provision Policy Statement for 2015/16 and also confirm the policy for 2016/17 as follows:

-The Council will set aside an amount each year which it deems to be prudent and appropriate, having regard to statutory requirements and relevant guidance issued by DCLG.
+- In accordance with the Local Authorities (Capital Finance and Accounting) (England) (Amendment) Regulations 2008 the Council's policy for the calculation of MRP in 2016/17 shall be that the Council will set aside an amount each year which it deems to be prudent and appropriate, having regard to statutory requirements and relevant guidance issued by DCLG. - The Council will also consider the use of capital receipts to pay down any MRP incurred.